nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>

-### Introduction
+### Why virtual environments
-Each installed python package has a particular version number to it Sometimes we may desire to have different version numbers of the same package for different pytho
+* Each installed python package has a particular version number.
+* Sometimes we may desire to have different version numbers of the same package for different python projects (may be due to compatibility issues).
+* This can be solved by creating various virtua

 ### Further Reading